typemiguel/WalnutiQ/README.md

        - paper that describes details of theory behind experiment viewable [here](https://dl.dropboxusercontent.com/u/106853306/Brain/HTM_CorticalLearningAlgorithms.pdf)
      + A 2011 experiment summary: Neurons higher in the hierarchy are more stable & selective to input
        - published paper describing details of experiment viewable [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2975390/)
    - Experiments that do NOT support this theory:
    - Conclusion:
      + Spatial Pooling = Creates a sparse distributed representation activity of columns to efficiently represent a larger input layer.
 Causes columns of neurons to become selectively tuned for specific input by strengthening & weakening the connections between cells/neurons.
      + Sequence Memory = Create even more sparse encoding by forcing specific neurons(within the set of active columns produced by spatial pooling) that best predicted the input to become "learning neurons".
        This allows sensory input to be encoded within context.
 For example "squash" can mean the sport, the vegetable, and to step with force on something.
 How does your brain not get confused?
        Sequence memory provides an elegant solution to the brain's ability to do this.
      + Temporal Pooling = The act of strengthening & weakening the connections between cells/neurons to allow neurons to become more predictive of it's input.

 4. Theory: Information flow in the brain
    - Path 1) synapseOnAxonOfNeuronA -> dendriteOfNeuronB -> cellBodyOfNeuronB -> axonOfNeuronB -> synapseOfNeuronC
    - Path 2) Read somewhere that dendrites can also be output devices to synapses(cellBody -> dendrite -> synapse)
    - Support:

-5. Theory: Some(a lot?) of what we call intelligence is developed during the first 2 years of life
+5. Theory: A lot of what we call intelligence is developed during the first 2 years of life
    - Reasoning: About 10^14 synapses in the brain by 2 years of age.
 About 10^8 seconds in 2 years.
 That means about 10^6 synapses are formed per second in a fetus and infant.
    - Support: